 s/n 28668

 It took me a year of thinking about committing to a purchase and finally owning one.
 Mine arrived dead in the box but it was in beautiful shape.
-I knew Nikon still serviced them and all the known things that needed Nikon service for, they addressed as I decided to take a chance and keep a broken camera.
-As of today, I have one roll of Provia 100f through it and wow!
-It appears my perseverance has paid off.
-Already I have learned about photography from the first roll of Provia 100f through the F6.
+I knew Nikon still serviced them and all the known things that needed Nikon service for, they addressed as I decided to take a chance and keep a broken camera having Nikon USA service it.
+It was repaired and looks new!

 I really love the F6 and although I enjoy MF lenses, the auto focus, the color matrix metering, all are fantastic attributes.
-I use G and D lenses shared with the D780.
-The 28-300 on one, the 16 fisheye or the 18-35 on the other.
-As I become more accustomed to the controls, I will start using the AI-S lenses in my quiver.
-A true duo of lens junky cameras.
+I primarily use AF lenses shared with my DSLRs.

 ——————————